 We have had days where we have cut several lion tracks, then it is decision time.
 We have to decide on which track is the biggest and freshest.
 Release the hounds!”

 A cow elk hunt may be added on for an additional fee of $500.00 + tag.
 Tag must be purchased in July.
 This only applies in Wyoming for the months of December and January.

 There are three airports located with a short drive.
 Salt Lake International, Idaho Falls and Jackson Hole.
 Arrangements can be made for pick up by the outfitter.

-*You will stay in a hotel (which is covered by the outfitter) if you are hunting in Idaho.
+If you are hunting in Idaho, you will stay in a hotel (which is covered by the outfitter).

 Meals will be taken care of the through the duration of the hunt from the evening before the hunt and breakfast the day after the hunt.

 These guides will work hard from the early morning hours cutting tracks while you are sleeping and dreaming of a trophy mountain lion.”